Santhwanam (TV series): Season 2

 The teaser of the second season was released on 3 May 2024.
 After that several audience enquired whether it is sequel to the first season.
 But it is clarified by Gopika Anil who played lead role in the first season that the new season will follow a new story with new characters.

 In April 2025, actor Rajeev Parameshwar revealed that Chippy Renjith, who acted in and produced the first season of Santhwanam, and her husband Renjith, who co-produced the show, opted out of Santhwanam 2 due to their commitments to the film Thudarum and the JioHotstar web series Love Under Construction.
 Chippy informed the original cast that the second season would feature a completely new storyline, that she would not be part of it, and that they were free to join if interested.
 However, since it wasn’t a continuation, the entire original cast chose not to return.
 Consequently, a different production house took over the show with an entirely new cast.

 Reception

 Season 1

 The first season of the show was one of the top rated shows in Malayalam.
 It is well known for romantic performance of the lead pair known as "Shivanjali" played by Sajin and Gopika Anil.

 Season 2

-In the launch week, the season secured sixth position in TRP ratings.
-As of September 2024, the show got fourth position.
-As of November 2024 the show got fifth position.From 2025 January the show got sixth position.
+In contrast, second season opened with a relatively lower performance, debuting at sixth position in TRP ratings.
+It improved to fourth position by September 2024 but declined again to fifth position by November 2024.

+Amid declining TRP performance, show's time slot was shifted from 7:00 PM to evening slot of 6:30 PM, and it later fell to eighth position in TRP rankings.